serhuey/MVGLive/README.md

 - Cancelled routes are no longer displayed.
 - The application correctly handles short network or remote server shutdowns using previously obtained data to display.
 - Tram route icons now use the color assigned to them on official maps.
-- Added Express Bus icon and modified for presentation on low screen resolutions displays.
+- Added and modified original Express Bus icon for presentation on low screen resolutions displays.

 ![Express Bus icon S v.2.0.0](https://raw.githubusercontent.com/serhuey/MVGLive/master/Images/ExpressBusIcon.png)